-118. Subsection (3) provides that a trustee may be personally liable (whether wholly or in part) for litigation to which the trust is a party in certain circumstances (including, for example, where the litigation is unnecessary in the court's view).
+126. Subsection (3) provides that a trustee may be personally liable (whether wholly or in part) for litigation to which the trust is a party in certain circumstances (including, for example, where the litigation is unnecessary in the court's view).
+This includes where the trust property is (or is likely to be) insufficient to meet an award of expenses (paragraph (g)).
+The court's discretion here is such that it may find some or all of the trustees personally liable according to the circumstances of the case.

-119. Where a trustee is found personally liable under subsection (3), the court has discretion to allow relief against the trust property where it considers it appropriate to do so, and to the extent to which it considers it appropriate (subsection (4)).
-This provision applies irrespective of when the trust was created (subsection (7)).
+127. Where a trustee is found personally liable under subsection (3)(a) to (f), the court has discretion to allow relief against the trust property where it considers it appropriate to do so, and to the extent to which it considers it appropriate (subsection (4)).